INFIRMARY MOUND PARK

 Kayaking • Walking Trails • Playgrounds • Fishing • Licking County Library Kids Area • Food Trucks

 Kayak rentals are included with your general admission ticket to Ohiolina.
-Take a kayak out on Saturday morning before the music starts!
+Kayaking is available from 11 a.m.-2 p.m. on Saturday.

 Wake up with a hike or enjoy an afternoon stroll through the seven miles of walking trails at the park.

 The Licking County Library will feature a variety of activities at the festival, including story time, assorted games and even some library-related tech toys.
 In addition, the Bookmobile will be on site — come join us!

 Special thanks to the partners who make Ohiolina possible.